pronote-mobile-unofficial/app/docs/GLOSSARY.md

 ## ENT

-An ENT, *Éspace Numérique de Travail*, is a set of tools available to students, which pronote may be a part of.
+An ENT, *Espace Numérique de Travail*, is a set of tools available to students, which pronote may be a part of.

 ## jQuery